RuiMoraisFernandes/vlm-hiking-trail-hazards/README.md

 * **Mistral 3 Large**
 * **Llama 4 Scout**

-Each model was evaluated under both prompting strategies.
+Each model was evaluated under both constrained and unconstrained prompting strategies.

 ---